bryanjamesmiller/p4-backup-from-DWA15/readme.md

 This is a degree tracker that lets you know your course plans and GPA.
 It has three databases, the user database, and also stores an account in a database, and it also has a database for the course information.
 Please keep this project secret as it is currently being marketed to HES by my internship provider.
-My CSS3 and HTML5 code validated as such.
+I will try to keep my CSS3 and HTML5 code validated as such, but I am continually updating my code.

 ###Demo information:
 Link to my Jing screencast:  http://screencast.com/t/ZoUilSJQYMW